hectorbarquero/athabasca-university-docs/COMP267/UnitFive/unitFiveSectionOne.rst

 ..
 I'm on page 214/468 right now <-- NOT STARTED
 ..
-Challenge work required, page 649 question 3 <-- not started
+Challenge work required, page 649 question 3 <-- DONE NOT SUBMITTED
-.. assignment 5 is one exercise from chapter 13, 14, 15 and 16
+.. assignment 5 is one exercise from chapter 13, 14, 15 and 16 <-- DONE
 ..
 QUESTION KEY
 .. chapter 13, question 10 page 650
 .. chapter 14, question 4, page 684